4 Of the Most Important Reasons Why You SleepDec 06, 2021

-REM sleep involves complete loss of muscle activity, eye movement and brain function in an uncoordinated fashion.
-This is the stage where a vivid dream and nightmares can occur.
+REM sleep involves complete loss of muscle activity, eye movement, and brain function in an uncoordinated fashion.
+This is the stage where a vivid dreams and nightmares can occur.

 Completion of this cycle takes 90 minutes on average and a good night of sleep will include 4-6 cycles (6-9 hours).

 Your body coordinates this process via a combination of various inputs including melatonin (made in the brain), body temperature, stress hormones (cortisol), and light.
 The combination of these inputs can lead to the sleep timer, termed the circadian rhythm.

 Go to Bed Otherwise You Won’t Grow Up Big and Strong